oracle/rwloadsim/doc/COMPLEXAMPLE.md

 subsequently use gnuplot or some other tool with graphing possibilities to produce graphs.

+The oltp workload that is distributed with rwloadsim has some roots in this sample and although it is quite complex, you will recongnize some of the same constructs: Shell script to wrap rwloadsim calls, generation of awr, actual workload implemented in various rwl files, etc.

 ## Navigation
 * [README.md](README.md) Table of contents
 * [COMPILE.md](COMPILE.md) Previous topic: Compilation and execution